Why do large models generate hallucinations?

 The prerequisite for transferring correct patterns to unfamiliar problems is that the AI possesses self-falsification ability.

-From OpenAI's paper and the practices of Agent startups, we seem to see the dawn of ability generalization.
+And from OpenAI's paper and the practices of Agent startups, we seem to see the dawn of ability generalization.
 Only when the model knows what is wrong does encouraging it to engage in extensive trial and error become meaningful.

 Model vendors cannot truly eliminate hallucinations, just as in a classroom, a teacher cannot exhaustively list all principles of everything to students, let alone enumerate all wrong answers.
 Hallucinations are a byproduct of the large model mechanism, not a "defect" that can be completely eradicated.